oracle-livelabs/apex/ai-interactive-report-lab/common-261/4-apex-basics/4-apex-basics.md

 # Review Commonly used APEX Terminology

-### Objectives

-In this lab, you will:
-* TODO: Add objectives

-Estimated Time: TODO - x minutes

 Before you proceed, review the commonly used Oracle APEX terminology in the workshop to help you navigate better.

 ### **Page Designer**